fedecan-ca/fedecan.ca/docs/en/announcements/2024-04-08_incorporated.md

 ---
+aside: false

+# Core Content Fields
-title: Non-Profit Incorporation
+title: "Non-Profit Incorporation & Next Steps"
+summary: "We are pleased to announce that Fedecan has been officially incorporated as a not-for-profit organization!
+We recently crossed the first anniversary for many of us on Lemmy and the Fediverse, and we are thrilled to announce this important milestone."

+# Publication Fields
 date: 2024-04-08
 author: fedecan
+status: published
+featured: false

+# Organization Fields
 category: Announcement
+tags:
+  - Fedecan
+  - Non-Profit
+  - Admin
+  - Finances

+# Featured Image
+featured_image:
-banner: "/img/social-share.png"
+  image: "/img/social-share.png"
-draft: false
-featured: true

-excerpt: "We are pleased to announce that Fedecan has been officially incorporated as a not-for-profit organization!"
+# Content Options
+reading_time: 3

+# Built in Social Media Sharing Fields
 head:
   - - meta
     - property: og:type